cspark2610/medical-transcription-classification-/README.md

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img15.png)

 You can see that TF-IDF compared to CV had more defined clusters which will make it easier to classify.
-CV also had clusters however had a laragge area composed of a mix of classes.
+CV also had clusters however had a larger area composed of a mix of classes.
+It is difficult to see significant difference between non scispaCy and scispaCy, other than that scispaCy have multiple clusters of the same class in several areas, while non scispaCy classes seem to be in one large cluster.

 T-SNE was estimated using cosine metric.

 ## Baseline Modeling